How to Share Social-Emotional Learning Data with Students

 Overview: Print individual students’ social-emotional learning reports.
 While students are engaged in an activity, pull students aside one by one to discuss their results.
 This distribution method allows for you as the teacher or counselor to have tailored conversations with each student.

 Strategies and Guiding Questions:

 - Start by framing the conversation about these reports.
 Share with your student how social-emotional skills help the student become a stronger learner.
-Ask them to think about some of their social-emotional learning vocabulary they know.
+Ask them to think about some of the social-emotional learning vocabulary they know.
 Remind them what was measured and talk about why is it important in the classroom and outside the classroom.

 - Share the results and give the student a moment to read the report.

 - Ask the student about his or her initial reactions when they see their data.
 This is an opportunity to reinforce that the survey was not a test if the student suggests they failed or had a wrong answer.

 - Highlight two areas of strength for the student.
 What are some concrete examples that you have observed and that support this data that you can share with the student?
 Note: Be sure to contextualize the reports.
 The highest score is not always the student’s strongest area!

 Example: “I see grit is one of your strengths.
 I see you demonstrate grit on a daily basis when you strive to finish every homework problem.”

 - Highlight two areas of growth for the student.
 What are some concrete examples that you have observed and that support this data that you can share with the student?
 Note: Be sure to contextualize the reports.
 The lowest score is not always the student’s area that needs the most growth!

 Example: “Grit is an area in which you can continue to grow.
 Sometimes I see you skip the difficult problems on your homework without trying them.”